 Another benefit of using the LSF is that the PSD at a particular frequency value tends to depend on the close-by LSF.
 In other words, a LSF of a certain frequency value affects mainly the PSD at the same frequency value.
 This is sometimes known as the localization property, where modifications to the LSF have a local effect on the PSD.
 This is in contrast to other parameters, like the LPC or RC, where changes to one particular parameter affect the whole spectrum.
 The localization property is highly desirable in quantization since distortion at a certain frequency range can be predicted from the values of the LSFs; thus, more bits can be allocated to those LSF values that tend to be more sensitive to a human listener, for example, between 200 and 2000 Hz.
 As we will study later, some quantization schemes take advantage of the localization property and put more emphasis on the sensitive frequency regions.
-The localization property is also due to the signal's frequency description.
+The localization property is also due to the simple fact that the LSF parameters are themselves frequency values directly linked to the signal's frequency description.